-Tip 1: Advance booking will mean you get cheaper tickets
+Tip 1: Book in advance to get cheaper tickets

-To be able to get the best price on train tickets to Peterborough it is best to book as early as possible.
-Advanced tickets are released up to 12 weeks before your journey date and can save you quite a bit financially.
-They are often in high demand and sell out quickly so it is advisable to buy them as quickly as possible to avoid being disappointed.
-Depending on their popularity there could be still some available up to 1 hr before departure but it is risky to leave it this late.
+To get the best price on train tickets to Peterborough it is best to book as early as possible.
+Advance tickets are released up to 12 weeks before your journey and can make you significant savings.
+These fares are often in high demand, so sell out quickly; it is worth buying them as early as possible to avoid missing out.
+If they are still available, you can buy them up to 1 hr before departure, though this can be risky.

-If you have visited several cities in the UK by train, chances are you have already passed through or even transferred at Peterborough.
-Peterborough Railway Station is one of the main interchanges for cross-country trains, making it an easy go-to side trip when you're coming from other cities such as London, York, Newcastle and Edinburgh.
-The fastest and probably most popular train route to Peterborough would be the one coming from London King's Cross, which has a journey time of only 45 minutes.
+If you regularly travel in the UK by train, you may have passed through or transferred at Peterborough.
+Peterborough Railway Station is a major interchange, making it an excellent stop-off point when you're coming from cities such as London, York, Newcastle and Edinburgh.
+The fastest and most popular train route to Peterborough comes from London King's Cross, only 45 minutes away.

-It is unfortunate but sometimes trains can be late making you delayed in arriving at your destination.
-You can be compensated for this inconvenience by claiming for a Delay Repay full or partial refund.
-It is best to check the policy of the train operating company which you are travelling with as different companies give different refunds but you could find that you are eligible for the refund even if the delay was as little as 15 minutes.
-You can then apply for the compensation through the operating company.
+Unfortunately, trains can sometimes be late, delaying the arrival to your destination.
+The company you travel with can compensate you for this, offering a full or partial Delay Repay refund.
+It is worth checking the policy of the train operating company you are travelling with as retailers differ in what they offer.
+You might be able to get a refund even if your delay was 15 minutes.
+You can apply for compensation directly through the operating company.

-Tip 5: If going with a group then book together
+Tip 5: If going in a group then book together

-Do not be deceived by Peterborough being less popular and smaller than other cities in England.
-Also known as the Gateway to the Fens, this city holds a rich history and culture that you can discover in a short walk from the station.
-Alternatively, if you opt to spend a little, or a lot of, time shopping, then the Queensgate Shopping Centre is situated just across the road from the Railway Station.
+While Peterborough may be less famous and smaller than other cities in England, do not be deceived.
+Also known as the Gateway to the Fens, this city is a short walk from the station and has a rich history and culture to discover.
+If you want to do a bit of shopping, Queensgate Shopping Centre is situated just across the Railway Station road.

-If you are going to Peterborough and back again a return ticket may not be your cheapest option.
-Two single tickets can sometimes be bought in advance and save money or a fully flexible open return may be best if you aren't sure of your return time.
-The good news is that using Split My Fare we automatically work out the lowest price combination for you and you can buy the ones with the best value.
+If you are going to Peterborough and then returning to your point of departure, a return ticket might not be your cheapest option.
+Two single tickets bought in advance may save you more money.
+Split My Fare automatically works out the lowest priced option for your journey.

-Find the nearby Cross Street and walk through to the end to Priestgate, where you will find the Peterborough Museum.
-It is said to be the most haunted building in the city!
-Whether you are here for history or for the thrill of meeting the ghosts, this museum is well worth a visit.
+To get to the Peterborough Museum, find the nearby Cross Street and walk through to Priestgate.
+The museum is said to be the most haunted building in the city.
+Whether you are here for history or for the thrill of meeting the ghosts, it is well worth a visit.

-Tip 8: A railcard gives you money off
+Tip 8: Using a railcard gives you money off

-One way to save is to buy a useful discount card, they can be purchased for as little as £30 annual fee and can make a great discount of 1/3 every time you travel.
-There are a great number of railcards to suit different needs of many people.
-It also has the benefits of free entry to attractions plus further discounts.
+One way to save is to buy a railcard; they can be purchased for just £30 a year, getting you massive savings of 1/3 every time you travel.
+There are loads of different railcards to suit everyone.
+A railcard also gives free entry to attractions and further discounts.

 The Two Together railcard allows two adults to save 1/3 on most fares when they travel together.

-The Family and Friends Railcard provides 60% off fares for each child and 1/3 off almost all adult fares for up to 4 children and 4 adults however many times they travel together on a journey.
+The Family and Friends Railcard provides 60% off fares for children and 1/3 off adult fares for up to four children and four adults.

 The senior railcard offers the same discount, but at a reduced cost of £70 for three years.

-Disabled passengers are eligible for discounts on their train tickets with the Disabled Persons Railcard - £30 a year and 1/3 off most tickets.
+Disabled passengers are eligible for savings on their train tickets with the Disabled Persons Railcard - £30 a year with 1/3 off most tickets.

-Others available in the railcard family include the Network Railcard, 16-25 Railcard and 26-30 Railcard you can also purchase a HM forces railcard.
+Other railcards available to buy include the Network Railcard, 16-25 Railcard, 26-30 Railcard and HM forces railcard.

-Only an eight-minute walk from the museum is the Peterborough Cathedral, also known as St Peter's Cathedral, with its incredible Norman architecture.
-Imagine a church of massive proportions and medieval arches surrounded by lush greenery.
-Sounds amazing right?
-Well if the sight of this is still not enough for you, or if ever you get tired of wandering around the city centre, then you can head to the Ferry Meadows Country Park about three miles away.
-There are cafes where you can sit and relax, or take a picnic and eat it while overlooking the lake.
+Only an eight-minute walk from the museum is St Peter's Cathedral.
+The church has incredible Norman architecture and is surrounded by lush greenery.
+If the sight of this is still not enough, or if you get tired of wandering around the city centre, you can head to the Ferry Meadows Country Park about three miles away.
+There are cafes where you can sit and relax or take a picnic and eat it, looking onto the lake.

-Tip 9: Change your planned time and date
+Tip 9: Be flexible with your journey time and date